Perfect long exposure with physical ND filters

 My recommendation and current practice is to have magnetic ND sets that exactly fit each lens diameter.
 I have sets at 58, 72, and 82 which match my small, medium, and large travel kits.
 My preferred vendor is K&F which makes nice filters with no or minimal colour cast and accurate ratings.

 For these “short” LE times, a much less strong ND filter is required.
-If you can get a 1/32s or 1/320s shutter speed without filters, the common 3 stop or 6 stop ND filters will work.
+If you can get a 1/320s or 1/640s shutter speed without filters, the common a 6 stop ND filter and a Circular Polariser (CP) will work.
 This is likely to be the case for waterfalls, which are usually in valleys and shaded from direct sun.
 If, as is often the case, a high depth of field and therefore a high f-stop is needed for foreground rocks, it will further reduce the ND level required.

 Otherwise, you are faced with an awkward set of filter requirements, such as 4, 5 and 7.
 This is where a variable ND filter from 2-6 and a built-in polarizer, taking you to 7-8 stops in total (such as this one) can be very helpful.